IKRedHat/Nexus-Release-Readiness-Bot/docs/admin-dashboard-tutorial.md

 2. Refresh the page
 3. Check if Redis is connected
 4. Verify no other errors are shown

+### Problem: MCP Server Disconnected

+**Symptoms**: Agent shows "SSE Disconnected"

+**Solutions**:
+1. Check if the agent container is running
+2. Verify the SSE endpoint is accessible
+3. Go to Configuration → MCP and click "Reconnect"
+4. Check agent logs for SSE errors

 ### Problem: Health Checks Are Slow